yenicelik/stock-embeddings/next_steps/actionable_items.md

 - [x] loss function is left undefined.
 (David)
 - [x] Specify how NaN values are removed (David, Thomas)
 - [x] Add reference in Section V.A (Lukas)

+- [x] A verb is missing in the sentence "On the other hand by the reshuffling..."
+(Thomas, Kostas, Miller)
+- [ ] Include training details: i.e. loss curves  (David) [Will not do this as loss curves are too narrow]
+- [x] Do not apply earthquake selection on features, but on input (i.e. no feature-engineering)!
+(Thomas, David) Be more explicit that this is done on both input and on other features, and that the correlaiton measure can choose amongst those!
+[I think is covered! ]